Frequently Asked Questions

 Q: What is the cancellation policy?

-If you need to cancel your appointment, you must do so at least ten (10) minutes before your scheduled session.
-You may cancel the appointment online through the scheduling system.
-Failure to do this will result in a missed appointment.
+If you need to cancel your appointment, you must do so at least ten (10) minutes before your scheduled session or it will count as a missed appointment.
+To cancel an appointment, log on to TutorTrac.

 Q: What happens if I miss my appointment?